aStarProgrammer/ipsc/README.md

 ipsc -Command "UpdatePage" -SiteFolder -SiteTitle -PageID -PagePath -LinkUrl -PageTitle -PageAuthor -TitleImage -IsTop
 ```

 Update the Source Page file, Update the file or properties if any of them are assigned.
+The properties not assigned will not been updated.
 ​Example

 ```bash